By Alex Morgan, Senior AI Tools Analyst

 2. Ignoring Community Feedback

 Projects that solely chase higher star counts often overlook genuine community feedback.
 A prominent API library suffered a massive drop in active contributors because they prioritized stars over user satisfaction, ultimately leading to lower quality and engagement.
-This echoes the experiences of developments outlined in deep learning transformations that prioritize user experience.

 3. Misrepresenting Metrics Publicly